 Dialogue 01 The image of promises

-As much as the words and images on billboards reveal dreams and grand visions, as an image of promises within the urban domain, their smoothed surface barely covers up the very likely prospect of yet another project that fails to adjust to the local specificity of its context while casting itself into the mould of an increasingly homogeneous global architecture.
-Ever more technically advanced 3d renders make the architectural images presenting the envisioned end result increasingly realistic.
+Ever more technically advanced 3D renders make the architectural images representing the envisioned end-result increasingly realistic.
 Paradoxically, however, the resulting visuals also become more and more alike (and thus also less ‘real’), exposing a constantly returning same-like smoothed colour scheme, ever returning stereotyped figures draw to inhabit the space, gleaming surfaces of buildings and streets, and standardized accompanying texts.

 Dialogue 02 Replicas